lapps/lapps.github.io/technical/jupyter.md

 container.text
 ```

-# Exercise : Create a list of all locations in a document.
+# Example : Create a list of all locations in a document.

 Each of the following steps should be run in their own cell in a Jupyter Notebook.
 A Notebook
 with the folling exercise can be downloaded [here](WikiExample.ipynb).